Consulta OnLine (periodico online) ISSN 1971-9892

 Constitutional Court's evolving jurisprudence on adoption, which has

-constitutional criterion.
-By reconstructing the meaning of filiation
+as a dynamic constitutional criterion.
+By reconstructing the meaning of

-considering affective ties and individual circumstances, the Court has
+filiation considering affective ties and individual circumstances, the Court

 role in concretizing constitutional principles.
 This development enhances the